-• The PMP was brought in-house.
-In FY19-20.
-Staff attended training, developed a new capital improvement plan, and surveyed approximately 1/3 of the road network.
+• The PMP was brought in-house during FY19-20.
+Staff attended training and surveyed approximately 1/3 of the road network.
 Every year, 1/3 of the local roads must be surveyed to ensure the road conditions are assessed every three years.
-Staff began cross training and integrating fieldwork data collection in the PMP/GIS system.
-We also purchased new software.
-In FY22-23 in-house staff conducted a third 1/3 of data collection.
-The plan is to train more junior employees to assist in the PMP.
+Staff integrate fieldwork data collection into the PMP/GIS system.
 In FY23-24, staffing challenges created a gap in PMP data collection.
-There is a need to bring the data up to current conditions.
+During FY24-25, in-house staff conducted 100% of the data collection, bringing the program up to date.
+The long-term plan is to train more junior employees to assist in the PMP.

-Products: Pavement Management Annual Update, Capital Improvement Plan
+2024/2025 Products: Pavement Management Annual Update, Capital Improvement Plan (Quarter 1-2) Percent completion in FY2024-2025: 100%

-- 1. Consider securing a consultant to prepare the update to the Pavement Management Plan for the County of Inyo and for the City of Bishop.
-The Pavement Management Plan informs the Action Element of the RTP and the development of future RTIPs.
-This task includes: - Update the assessment of County and City roads. - Develop priorities and weighted criteria for use in determining overall condition ratings and priority rankings. - Evaluate traffic classifications, street designations, materials and standards. - Develop procedures, standards and impact fees to protect the public investment in streets.
+- 1. The Pavement Management Plan informs the Action Element of the RTP and the development of future RTIPs.
+This task includes: - Update the assessment of County and City roads. - Develop priorities and weighted criteria for use in determining overall condition ratings and priority rankings. - Evaluate traffic classifications, street designations, materials and standards. - Develop procedures, standards and impact fees to protect the public investment in streets (Q1-Q4, ICLTC staff) - 2. update the 3-year pavement management plan and capital improvement plan.
+(Q1-Q4, ICLTC staff)

-- 2. update the 3-year pavement management plan and capital improvement plan.
-(Q1-Q4, ICLTC staff) - 3.
-Develop Capital Improvement Plan for County and City roads using most cost-effective rehabilitation strategies.
+- 3. Develop Capital Improvement Plan for County and City roads using most cost-effective rehabilitation strategies.
 (Q1-Q4, ICLTC staff) - 4.
 Utilize GIS to develop assessment tools for evaluating safety of transportation system, CEQA/NEPA analysis and regional transportation issues.
 (Q1-Q4, ICLTC staff) - 5.
 Work with Caltrans to integrate regional GIS data.
 (Q1-Q4, ICLTC staff) - 6.
 Develop a plan to collect GPS data on local streets and roads to incorporate into GIS applications.
 This includes taking centerline GPS readings of the entire Inyo County Maintained Mileage System.
 (Q1-Q4, ICLTC staff)